-It is with great enthusiasm that STREAMline Learning provides this letter of support for the Boys & Girls Clubs of Central Florida's (BGCCF) application to operate a 21st Century Community Learning Center at the Universal Orlando Foundation.
+STREAMline Learning is very pleased to provide this letter of support for the Boys & Girls Clubs of Central Florida's (BGCCF) application to operate a 21st Century Community Learning Center at the Walt Disney Branch.

-The Boys and Girls Club of Central Florida has provided programming that has made an unbelievable impact on the children they serve.
-It is imperative that they continue to have the ability to engage all children, especially those with the highest need, of this community in highly effective 21st CCLC tiered intervention services, project-based learning programming, and rigorous academic enrichment.
+The Boys and Girls Club of Central Florida has provided comprehensive programming that has made an unbelievable impact on the children they serve.
+It is imperative that they continue to have the ability to engage the children of this community in highly effective 21st CCLC tiered intervention services, project-based learning programming and rigorous academic enrichment.

 STREAMline Learning offers project-based learning with the use of multidisciplinary learning goals to increase gains in all academic areas.
-Our proven research-based curriculum and materials give students the opportunity to engage in various hands-on STEM Labs with the infusion of The Arts, Social and Emotional Learning, and Intensive Reading.
+Our proven research-based curriculum and materials give students the opportunity to engage in a hands-on STEM Lab with the infusion of The Arts and Intensive Reading.
 With certified teachers developing and delivering each lesson, students receive an individualized analysis of tiered interventions that meet the needs of each student.

-It is our intent to collaborate with The Universal Orlando Foundation to provide STEM Lab experiences for all of the children they serve.
+It is our intent to collaborate with The Walt Disney Branch to provide STEM Lab experiences for all of the children they serve.
 Our services include all materials and normally cost \$115 per class, but for this project, we are willing to partner with BGCCF for a discounted rate of \$70 per class.